-If these signs persist get good professional help as soon as possible to avoid severe damage to your nipples.
+When these signs persist, get proper professional help as soon as possible to avoid severe damage to your nipples.

 If it’s painful to feed, this usually is a sign that your baby has not latched on deep enough.
-The pain is caused by friction from the tongue pulling on your nipple.
+The tongue causes pain from the friction from pulling on your nipple.

 Bleeding, cracks or blisters

-Once the damage has been done, you’ll quickly notice your body will try to heal the damage.
-Crack, blisters and bruising can make feeding extremely painful.
+You’ll notice any damage as your body quickly tries to heal the damage.
+Cracks, blisters and bruising can make feeding extremely painful.

-If you want to heal your nipple use a good nipple cream.
+Use a good nipple cream If you want to heal your nipples.
 If you are waiting for help but need to feed baby try spoon or cup feeding some expressed milk or use a nipple shield as a very short-term solution.

-If your baby’s lips are tight together over your nipple, thier mouth was not wide enough before attaching.
+If your baby’s lips are tight together over your nipple, their mouth was not wide enough before attaching.

 Try using the sandwich hold described above.
 It narrows to the area for your baby if they are reluctant to open wide.

-If you notice your babys cheeks are sucking inward with each motion, then they are not latched on right.
+If you notice your baby’s cheeks are sucking inward with each motion, then they are not latched on correctly.

 It’s likely the nipple is not far enough into the mouth, or the tongue is in the wrong position.

-Once your baby is attached you may hear a clicking sound instead of a swallow.
-This is a sign of poor latch.
+Once your baby is attached, you may hear a clicking sound instead of a swallow.
+This noise is a sign of poor latch.